rptb1/tammy-norie/plan/unsinkability.rst

                   Calculated approximate area to cover.
                   Calculated foam and total material cost.
                   Updating schedule at the end of `.schedule.2019-11-24/28`_.
+2019-11-29  RB_   Added notes from discussion with Richard Kistruck.
 ==========  ====  ============================================================

 .. _RB: mailto:rptb1+tammy-norie@pobox.com